+The turnaround time from RX to RX on a different channel using this method is 115 μs.
 The time spent in receive mode will be determined by the configuration of the hop conditions.
 Manual RX hopping will have the fastest turn-around time but will require more overhead and management by the host MCU.